19 Beloved Candy Bars Ranked By How Toxic They Are

 In recent years, companies have been reinventing classic candy bars, but that isn't always a good thing.
 PayDay—which has been around since 1932—is a prime example.
 In 2020, Hershey's launched a Chocolatey PayDay.
 The new candy bar adds a chocolate coating—plus 20 more calories and 6 more grams of sugar—to the original candy bar.
 If you have to choose between the two, stick with the original!

 Baby Ruth candy bars have been a fan favorite since 1921.
 For nearly 100 years, kids and adults alike have enjoyed many a Baby Ruth.
 But this popular candy bar has one of the highest calorie counts of all candy bars, and it's definitely not skimping on sugar, either.

 In the candy bar universe, the Milky Way is one of the worst options you can eat.
 The 31 grams of sugar in this candy bar is three times the amount of sugar you'd find in one glazed donut!
 According to Harvard Medical School, added sugar can increase your risk of heart disease, and that's the biggest culprit you'll find in many candy bars.
 And even in surprising foods you never thought would be packed with sugar.

 A 3 Musketeers bar is no friend to your health, as it claims the No. 1 spot as the worst candy bar.
 Although it is slightly lower in calories than a few other contenders on this list, a full-sized 3 Musketeers bar comes in on top as the unhealthiest candy bar thanks to the whopping 36 grams of sugar in one serving.
-The American Heart Association recommends a maximum of 36 grams of sugar in a day for adult males, so a single 3 Musketeers bar blows your sugar budget for the day.
+The American Heart Association recommends a maximum of 36 grams of sugar in a day for adult males and 25 grams for adult women, so a single 3 Musketeers bar blows your sugar budget for the day.
 Now imagine giving this candy bar to a child!